 CTBC also requests all directors and employees to complete an hour annual integrity course either by reading or online learning, thereby ensuring ethical corporate management.

-CTBC was selected as a constituent stock in the 2017 DJSI Emerging Markets Index for the second consecutive year.
+CTBC was selected as a constituent stock in the 2018 DJSI Emerging Markets Index.

-CTBC was included in the MSCI ESG Leader Indexes for four consecutive years.
+CTBC was included in the MSCI ESG Leader Indexes.

-CTBC was included in the FTSE4Good Emerging Index for the second consecutive year.
+CTBC was included in the FTSE4Good Emerging Index.